-Pupils from Secondary 3-6 found out from The OU in Scotland's Languages team how learning languages and enhancing intercultural knowledge could boost their skills and employability, at Business Brunches held in Glasgow, Edinburgh, Paisley, Dundee, Aberdeen and Inverness.
+Pupils from Secondary 3-6 have found out from The OU in Scotland's Languages team how learning languages and enhancing intercultural knowledge could boost their skills and employability, at Business Brunches held in Glasgow, Edinburgh, Paisley, Dundee, Aberdeen and Inverness in 2015 - 2017.

 These were organised by Scotland’s National Centre for Languages (SCILT) and the University Council for Modern Languages Scotland (UCMLS), as part of their work in supporting the Scottish Government’s 1 + 2 Language Policy.
 Under this approach, by 2020 every child should have the opportunity to learn a modern language from Primary 1 onwards, and a second modern language from Primary 5.

-As a Scotland-wide university The OU was able to participate at all locations.
-Teachers, pupils and business representatives showed interest both in The OU's Languages curriculum and its Young Applicants in Schools Scheme.
+As a Scotland-wide university The OU has been able to participate at all locations, providing teachers, pupils and business representatives with information about The OU's Languages curriculum and MOOCs (Massive Open Online Content), plus its Young Applicants in Schools Scheme.